 I gave everything a quick pulse and then realized – oops, need a little milk.
 Just enough to get this paste loose for spreading.
 1/8 cup should be plenty.

 Here’s my ooey gooey ball of sweet, scrumptious filling… someone pick my husband up off the floor.
 He just fainted.

 Meanwhile, our dough has been very busy.
 Look how beautiful!
 The warm milk really helps the yeast get going faster.

 Divide the dough into 2 evenly sized sections…

 And roll them out.
 I am putting this in loaf pans, so the dough should be roughly the width of a loaf pan (I made mine a little too big which caused buckling in one loaf pan).
 Anyway, just as thin as you can!
 Alas, a Croatian grandmother, I am not.

-Spread on the gooey filling.
+Spread on the gooey, paste-like filling.
 Hear your heart flutter.
 (PS see that pan hanging behind the mixer?
 Read about the time I bought it)

 Sprinkle one Povatica with raisins, if that’s how you roll.